AcademySoftwareFoundation/tac/process/lifecycle.md

 * Be deemed by the TAC to add value to the mission of ASWF.
 * Obtain an affirmative vote of both the TAC and the Governing Board.

 *Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgment over the level of activity that is adequate to meet these criteria.
+In general it will be necessary to (at least) demonstrate that the project is not overly reliant on any one individual or company, and can remain healthy in the event of a departure.

 # Project Benefits Associated with Each Lifecycle Stage